dave-f/png2bbc/README.md

 No external dependencies are required, just a C++11 compiler.

-The script is built up of 4 very simple commands:
+The program reads in a script which defines how the graphics are created.
+This script is built up of 4 very simple commands, which are detailed below.

+---

 ````
 MODE <0-5>
 ````